 The WHO Healthy Cities project is a global movement.
 It engages local governments in health development through a process of political commitment, institutional change, capacity-building, partnership-based planning and innovative projects.
-About 90 cities are members of the WHO European Healthy Cities Network, and 30 national Healthy Cities networks across the WHO European Region have more than 1400 cities and towns as members.
+Nearly 100 cities are members of the WHO European Healthy Cities Network, and 30 national Healthy Cities networks across the WHO European Region have more than 1400 cities and towns as members.

 The primary goal of the WHO European Healthy Cities Network is to put health high on the social, economicand political agenda of city governments.
 Health is the business of all sectors,and local governments are in a unique leadership position, with power to protect and promote their citizens' health and well-being.